devprabal/mac_setup/README.md

 **Shell Integrations**
 Additionally, I have installed shell integrations from "iTerm2 menubar -> Install Shell Integration" for utilities like `imgcat`, etc.

+**switch to an open window or open new window from anywhere**
+<kbd>Option ⌥ + T</kbd>
+I set a custom keyboard shortcut from "Shortcuts.app" following [this guide](https://osxdaily.com/2023/02/06/open-terminal-by-keyboard-shortcut-on-mac/).

 ## System Utils / Settings

 ### Keyboard